 In addition to the title, printed on the picture is "The First Jump in the National and the Last" and "One of the World's Great Gambles".
-Cut by Charles Hart, Christchurch, NZ 1936 c., edge interlocking, color line cut.
-Artist is Gilbert Holiday.
+Cut by Charles Hart, Christchurch, NZ 1936 c., edge interlocking, excellent color line cutting.
+Artist is Gilbert Holiday (1879 – 1937), a British painter.
+His work was part of the painting event in the art competition at the 1932 Summer Olympics.
 The Grand National is a National Hunt horse race held annually at Aintree Racecourse near Liverpool, England.
 First run in 1839, it is a handicap steeplechase over 4 miles 514 yards (6.907 km) with horses jumping 30 fences over two laps It is the most valuable jump race in Europe, with a prize fund of £1 million in 2017.
-An event that is prominent in British culture, the race is popular amongst many people who do not normally watch or bet on horse racing at other times of the year.
+An event that is prominent in British culture, the race is popular among many people who do not normally watch or bet on horse racing at other times of the year.